Gogoku7/LivestreamProductionManager/README.md

 This project is to help tournament streamers that are just starting out.

-Livestream Production Manager can be deployed to IIS.
-When deployed to IIS, change the BaseUrl AppSetting to 'localhost/livestreamproductionmanager' ('localhost' is possible too, but needs some changes) in the Web.config of the application and the baseUrl variable in FightingGames/SuperSmashBros/JavaScript/OverlayManager.js to ensure the WebSocket connection to work.

-To learn how to enable IIS (don't forget to enable WebSockets), use: https://www.itnota.com/install-iis-windows/

-Deploying to IIS and running can be done manually or using Visual Studio, the default Publish.xml file should work out of the box with a correct IIS installation.

 Update video playlist: https://www.youtube.com/playlist?list=PL6cEqU9AFK4twE-ntoLi0xGvnBUyOVs-6

+Join the Discord server: https://discord.gg/y83D8Yp

 Follow me on Twitter to see how I progress with this project as well as other things I do in my free time: http://www.twitter.com/gogoku7

-Join the Discord server: https://discord.gg/y83D8Yp

 # Getting Started